dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1515: Children develop identities from their experiences.
+### T1515: Children develop their identities as they mature.

 |Support|
 |---|